-Figure 1 - Source of Insurance Coverage - CO 2013
+Figure 1 - Source of Insurance Coverage - CO 2014

-Figure 2 - Source of Insurance Coverage - US 2013
+Figure 2 - Source of Insurance Coverage - US 2014

-As shown in Figures 1 and 2, 56.3% of Coloradans secured health coverage through their employer, compared with 53.9% nationwide; a slight decrease from 2012 for both Colorado and the US.
-The Colorado non-employment-based insurance market was also larger than the national figures, with 16.8% of Coloradans having non-employment-based health insurance policies in 2013, compared with 11.0% nationwide.
-The Colorado employment based insurance decreased with national employment based insurance mirroring the drop.
-In total, 73.1% of Coloradans are covered by either employment-based or non-employment-based health plans, which is more than the 64.9% of citizens nationwide.
+As shown in Figures 1 and 2, 65.6% of Coloradans secured health coverage through their employer, compared with 66.0% nationwide; a significant increase from 2013 for both Colorado and the US.
+The Colorado non-employment-based insurance market was identical to the national figure, with 14.9% of Coloradans having non-employment-based health insurance policies in 2013, compared with 14.6% nationwide.
+Only 11.2% of Coloradans were uninsured in 2014, compared to 10.4% of citizens nationwide.
+This represents a drop of 1.4% since 2013 continuing a steady decrease in the number of uninsured.

-According to the US Census Bureau, 28.4% of Coloradans got their health care coverage through government programs such as Medicare, Medicaid, the Federal Employees' Health Benefit Plan and the Veteran's Administration in 2013.
+According to the US Census Bureau, 36.8% of Coloradans got their health care coverage through government programs such as Medicare, Medicaid, the Federal Employees' Health Benefit Plan and the Veteran's Administration in 2014.
 These programs are administered by the state and federal governments, and are paid for by a combination of participant premiums and tax dollars.
-The percentage of Coloradans who got their health care coverage through government programs went up .3% in 2013, while the percentage nationwide increased by 1.7% in 2013.
+The percentage of Coloradans who got their health care coverage through government programs went up 8.4% in 2014, while the percentage nationwide increased by 6.17% in the same time period.